Nisthar/coopculture-bot/README.md

-# coopculture-bot
+# Coop Culture bot
-Skip the line.
 Fast coopculture ticket booking bot.

 Bot Features:
 - When the date turns green, the bot adds to cart the available ticket ✅